aidankeighron/aidankeighron.github.io/docs/all_collections/_posts/2022-12-12-sheet-scraper.md

 # Final Thoughts

 This was a fun project.
-There was definitely some difficulty with creating algorithms that work for any spreadsheet as there was a lot of variety between them but I enjoyed creating them.
-I hope this was helpful if you found this in search for a solution to a problem or enjoyed it if you were just reading for fun.
+There was definitely some difficulty with creating algorithms to work for any spreadsheet as there was a lot of variety between them.
+Overall I had fun creating the algorithms and I hope you had fun reading about it.

 # BONUS counting the number of occurrences each shirt has